Welcome to the April edition of NatSCA Digital Digest.

-A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
-We are really keen to hear more about museum re-openings, exhibition launches, virtual conferences, webinars, and new and interesting online content.
+A monthly blog series featuring some interesting things to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
+We are really keen to hear more about museum re-openings, exhibition launches, virtual conferences and webinars, and new and interesting online content.
 If you have any top tips and recommendations for our next Digest please drop an email to firstname.lastname@example.org.

 Where to Visit

 The Lost-Wax for Lost-Species online exhibition brings together over 100 artists and five independent founders to collectively make a Noah’s Ark of endangered species.

 Visit the Field Museum of Chicago’s egg vault with Alie Ward and Dr John Bates with this Oology podcast.

 The third in City of Trees’ Natural World Webinars on Wednesday 14th April are joined by Rachel Webster, Curator of Botany at Manchester Museum, as the world of blossoms is explored.
 They will be taking a closer look at some flowers and thinking about the science of blooming.

 Concisely contained within one day’s worth of talks, the NATSCA conference on ‘Decolonising Natural Science Collections’ was eye opening.
 Rarely have I felt my time was so well spent.
 The conference was recorded so I encourage you to go press play

 With over 300 attendees from Australia to America, the conference had a global reach.
 The chance to be physically in the same room as so many from the field was sorely missed.
 However, this didn’t stop attendees taking to the chat rooms sharing ideas, links to literature and discussing the talks.